u16052642/thrive_erp_documentation/documentation-16.0/content/applications/productivity/iot/config/connect.rst

 On the computer, navigate to :menuselection:`IoT app --> IoT Boxes`, and then click on the :guilabel:`Connect` button located in the upper-left corner of the the :menuselection:`IoT Boxes` dashboard.
-Then copy the :guilabel:`Token` from the :guilabel:`WiFi connection` section as this will later be used to link the Odoo database to the :abbr:`IoT (Internet of Things)` box.
+Then copy the :guilabel:`Token` from the :guilabel:`WiFi connection` section as this will later be used to link the Thrive Bureau ERP database to the :abbr:`IoT (Internet of Things)` box.

 Back on the computer, navigate to the available WiFi networks and connect to the :abbr:`IoT (Internet of Things)` box WiFi network.
 The WiFi network dispersed by the :abbr:`IoT (Internet of